Extravehicular activity: Project Gemini

-First EVA crew transfer
+First crew transfer

-On January 16, 1969, Soviet cosmonauts Aleksei Yeliseyev and Yevgeny Khurnov transferred from Soyuz 5 to Soyuz 4, which were docked together.
+On January 16, 1969, Soviet cosmonauts Aleksei Yeliseyev and Yevgeny Khrunov transferred from Soyuz 5 to Soyuz 4, which were docked together.
 This was the second Soviet EVA, and it would be almost another nine years before the Soviets performed their third.

-Apollo lunar EVA
+Apollo missions

 American astronauts Neil Armstrong and Buzz Aldrin performed the first EVA on the lunar surface on July 21, 1969 (UTC), after landing their Apollo 11 Lunar Module spacecraft.
 This first Moon walk, using self-contained portable life support systems, lasted 2 hours and 36 minutes.
 A total of fifteen Moon walks were performed among six Apollo crews, including Charles "Pete" Conrad, Alan Bean, Alan Shepard, Edgar Mitchell, David Scott, James Irwin, John Young, Charles Duke, Eugene Cernan, and Harrison "Jack" Schmitt.
 Cernan was the last Apollo astronaut to step off the surface of the Moon.

 Apollo 15 command module pilot Al Worden made an EVA on August 5, 1971, on the return trip from the Moon, to retrieve a film and data recording canister from the service module.
 He was assisted by Lunar Module Pilot James Irwin standing up in the Command Module hatch.
 This procedure was repeated by Ken Mattingly and Charles Duke on Apollo 16, and by Ronald Evans and Harrison Schmitt on Apollo 17.

-Post-Apollo EVAs
+Post-Apollo

 The first EVA repairs of a spacecraft were made by Charles "Pete" Conrad, Joseph Kerwin, and Paul J. Weitz on May 26, June 7, and June 19, 1973, on the Skylab 2 mission.
 They rescued the functionality of the launch-damaged Skylab space station by freeing a stuck solar panel, deploying a solar heating shield, and freeing a stuck circuit breaker relay.
 The Skylab 2 crew made three EVAs, and a total of ten EVAs were made by the three Skylab crews.
 They found that activities in weightlessness required about 21/2 times longer than on Earth because many astronauts suffered spacesickness early in their flights.

 After Skylab, no more EVAs were made by the United States until the advent of the Space Shuttle program in the early 1980s.
 In this period, the Soviets resumed EVAs, making four from the Salyut 6 and Salyut 7 space stations between December 20, 1977, and July 30, 1982.

 When the United States resumed EVAs on April 7, 1983, astronauts started using an Extravehicular Mobility Unit (EMU) for self-contained life support independent of the spacecraft.
 STS-6 was the first Space Shuttle mission during which a spacewalk was conducted.
 Also, for the first time, American astronauts used an airlock to enter and exit the spacecraft like the Soviets.
 Accordingly, the American definition of EVA start time was redefined to when the astronaut switches the EMU to battery power.

-Numerous EVAs were conducted during the assembly of the ISS, often using the Quest Joint Airlock, designed to support both US EMUs, and Russian Orlan space suits.
+Numerous EVAs were conducted during the assembly of the ISS, often using the Quest Joint Airlock, designed to support both U.S. EMUs, and Russian Orlan space suits.